-There is a socket head pipe plug (16, Figure 2) located in the side of the bearing housing.
+There is a socket head pipe plug (28, Figure 2) located in the side of the bearing housing.
 The hole in the bearing housing is required for manufacturing purposes only; therefore the pipe plug should never require removal.

-Install the O-ring (15) in the groove in the bearing housing and lubricate it with light grease.
+Install the O-rings (15 and 16) in the grooves in the seal plate and bearing housing and lubricate them with light grease.
 Slide the rotating assembly into the pump casing using the installation tool.
 Be careful not to damage the O-ring.

-Install the same thickness of rotating assembly adjusting shims (14) as previously removed and secure the rotating assembly to the pump casing with the hardware (12 and 13).
+Install the same thickness of rotating assembly adjusting shims (11) as previously removed and secure the rotating assembly to the pump casing with the hardware (12 and 13).